 You can use the preceding encryption methods to prevent data leaks and protect your data on the client.
 Even if your data is leaked, the data cannot be decrypted by others.

-For more information about client-side encryption, see Client-side encryption in OSS User Guide.
+For more information, see Client-side encryption in OSS Developer Guide.

 Client-side encryption V2 (recommended)